intel/qpl/doc/source/documentation/dev_guide_docs/c_use_cases/c_use_huffman_tables.rst

-Two formats can be applied for Huffman Tables (one for the compressor and one for the decompressor).
+Two formats can be applied for Huffman Tables (one for the compressor and one for the decompressor) in Intel® Query Processing Library (Intel® QPL).
 The decompression Huffman Table is needed for certain advanced use cases.
 Normally, the user never needs to deal with it.

 These structures are not public.
 The user cannot access or modify its fields.
 Consider the following snippet: